 - Our goal is to create an impact with clusters of trees.
 We can plant anywhere within 20 feet back from the street.
 Often we can plant in front and side yards if they are accessible.

 - There are usually 8+ varieties of street trees that will be available

 - Property owners must sign an Agreement with the City.
-Tree-Bates will be available.
+Tree-Bates may be available.